This fractured syllogism highlights a common misconception:

 - House Finches have a short, thick cone-shaped beak.

-- House Finches are slightly smaller than sparrows – around 5-6 inches compared to the sparrow’s average length of 6-7 inches.
+- Compared to sparrows, House Finches are slightly smaller – around 5-6 inches compared to the sparrow’s average length of 6-7 inches.

 - House Finches are often more active and social.